magaerttner/mbqd-website/content/funding/network.md

       <img src="/logos/structures1.png" alt="Cluster of Excellence STRUCTURES">
     </a>
   </div>
-  <span style="float: right; width: 70%; padding: 40px 0px">We are funded by the Cluster of Excellence STRUCTURES within which we collaborate with Razvan Gurau in an <a href="https://structures.uni-heidelberg.de/eps.html">exploratory project</a> on "Emergent phases of matter in driven disordered spin systems".</span>
+  <span style="float: right; width: 70%; padding-top: 40px">We are funded by the Cluster of Excellence STRUCTURES within which we collaborate with Razvan Gurau in an <a href="https://structures.uni-heidelberg.de/eps.html">exploratory project</a> on "Emergent phases of matter in driven disordered spin systems".</span>
 </div>

 <div class="img-row">